 Provides an overview of the profession of recreational therapy, including the philosophy, practice, procedures, and foundation of services for individuals with disabilities.
 Students develop an understanding of professional preparation, service settings, and consumer groups that utilize recreational therapy services.
 Fieldwork required.
-Prerequisite: Freshmen/sophomore only; junior/senior by consent.
+Prerequisite: consent.
 Offered each semester.

 Provides recreation/leisure service majors or other students who qualify the opportunity, under supervision, to organize and lead recreation, physical education activity courses, and selected introductory content courses (REC 101, 200, 201, 204, 205).
 Students are required to prepare lesson plans.
 May be repeated for credit.
 Prerequisites: REC 204, 323, or prior teaching experience.
 Students must be interviewed and accepted by the course instructor.
 Offered each semester.

 Provides students with knowledge of the history, philosophy, development, purposes, values, and interrelationships of recreation delivery systems from both the private and public sectors.
 Focuses on the professional dimensions of recreation and leisure as they relate to diverse cultures served in contemporary practice.
 Prerequisites: ENG 105 with a grade of C or higher and junior/senior status.
 Offered each fall.